LucasTavaresA/SingleComment.nvim/README.md

 2. Simplest plugin of them all **~150 loc** in a single file

-3. Compatible with [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring), turns its results into single line comments, **See how to enable it below**
+3. Compatible with [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring), turns its results into single line comments

 4. Single line comments avoid unexpected results when commenting:
    - uncomments only when all the text selected is commented, avoiding confusion